-If you haven’t played Dungeons and Dragons before it can be difficult understanding exactly what it is.
+If you haven’t played Dungeons and Dragons before it can be difficult to understand exactly what it is.
 In this post, I explain what Dungeons & Dragons is and how it works.

-Dungeons and Dragons (D&D) is a game which never ends, in which anything is possible and which no-one and everyone wins.
+Dungeons and Dragons (D&D) is a game that never ends, in which anything is possible and in which no one and everyone wins.
 Sound confusing?
 It’s surprisingly straightforward.

 Read on to find out how Dungeons and Dragons works.

 It’s a co-operative, role-playing game